microsoftgraph/microsoft-graph-toolkit/packages/mgt-spfx-utils/README.md

 }
 ```

-The underlying components can then use MGT components from the `@microsoft/mgt-react` package:
+The underlying components can then use MGT components from the `@microsoft/mgt-react` package as usual.
+Because of the earlier setup steps the the MGT React components will render html using the disambiguated tag names:

 ```tsx
 import { Person } from '@microsoft/mgt-react';